-[For background, see: Shamatha and Vipashyana: General Presentation and Discerning (Analytical) and Stabilizing Meditations.]
+[For background, see: Shamatha and Vipashyana: General Presentation and Analytical Meditation and Stabilizing Meditation]

 Shamatha (zhi-gnas, calm abiding), a stilled and settled state of mind, emphasizes stabilizing meditation (’jog-sgom, formal meditation).
 Vipashyana (lhag-mthong, special insight), an exceptionally perceptive state of mind, emphasizes discerning meditation (dpyad-sgom, analytical meditation).